dora-metrics/pelorus/docs/Development.md

 1. Ensure the development environment is set up with `make dev-env`.
 2. Run `make chart-lint` to lint the charts, including checking the version number.

-You can check all chart versions and bump them if needed with `./scripts/chart-check-and-bump`, or bump specific charts with `./scripts/bump-version CHART_PATH [ CHART_PATH ...]`.
+You can check all chart versions and bump them if needed with a script that compares upstream pelorus repository with the changes in a fork.
+To do so ensure your upstream repository is added to your fork by:

+    $ git remote add upstream https://github.com/konveyor/pelorus.git
+    $ git pull
+    $ make chart-check-bump

+or bump specific charts with shell script:

+    $ ./scripts/bump-version CHART_PATH [ CHART_PATH ...]

 ## Dashboard Development